marcverhagen/aida-image-browser/README.md

 This browser gives access to images used for annotation in the AIDA-RAMFIS project.

-To create a usable browser you need to clone this directory to a directory on a web server and the first create content with images and captions:
+To create a usable browser you need to clone this directory to a directory on a web server and then first create content with images and captions:

 1. Create a directory `data/SOME_DATA_SET` with subdirectories `images`, `captions` and `annotations`.